mrocklin/blog/_posts/work/2016-08-15-dask-for-institutions.md

 So for the rest of this post I'm going to answer these questions.
 As usual, few of answers will be of the form "Yes Dask can solve all of your problems."
-These are all of the open questions, not the questions that were easy to answer.
-We'll get into what's possible today and how we might solve these problem in the future.
+These are open questions, not the questions that were easy to answer.
+We'll get into what's possible today and how we might solve these problems in the future.

 ### How do we integrate dask.distributed with SGE/LSF/Mesos/Other?